remorhaz/php-json-pointer/README.md

 To access data with JSON Pointer links you need just 3 simple steps:

 1. Create an instance of accessor bound to your data.
-2. Create an object of `\Remorhaz\JSONPointer\Pointer` by calling it's constructor with an accessor as an argument.
+2. Create an object of `\Remorhaz\JSON\Pointer\Pointer` by calling it's constructor with an accessor as an argument.
 3. Call one of operation methods: `test()`, `read()`, `add()`, `replace()` or `remove()`.
 You will also need an instance of accessor bound to source data for `add()` and `replace()` operations.